-A musical CMOA comes in the Prime 1, when you get to the Magmoor Caverns.
-When those ominous male vocals first kicked up, this troper turned to his brother, grinned, and said "shades of Norfair, eh?"
-Then the door opened into the cavern complex proper, and that familiar drumbeat kicked in...
+A musical Moment of Awesome comes in the Prime 1, when you get to the Magmoor Caverns.
+When those ominous male vocals first kick in and you're probably thinking "Shades of Norfair, eh?"
+Then the door opens into the cavern complex proper, and that familiar drumbeat kicks in...
 Goosebumps.

 A early Crowning Music of Awesome happens at the Menu, the theme played there is so dynamic and atmospheric it alone fills many expectations of the game, and once when people come out of the Awesome induced shock and realize that "This is just the Menu Theme!" all other expectations are pointless, and they get ready for a Awesome Game.

 The Wavebuster.
 Especially when used to lock onto and kill INVISIBLE BOSSES WHICH CANNOT BE NORMALLY LOCKED ONTO.
 (The Cloaked Drone of course.)

 The very best moment with the said wavebuster is when you just get it.
 You are probably itching to use it in a firefight, and when you do.
 You blast up a bunch of formerly invincible enemies.